Jeremiah A. O'Leary: Career

 O'Leary founded the American Truth Society in 1912, an anti-British organization that sought to prevent an Anglo-American alliance and drew support primarily from the Irish and German diaspora.
 During the 1916 presidential election, O'Leary sent president Woodrow Wilson a telegram attacking him for his pro-British foreign policy, claiming it would cost him the election.
 Wilson responded as follows:

 I would feel deeply mortified to have you or anybody like you vote for me.
 Since you have access to many disloyal Americans and I have not I will ask you to convey this message to them.

+O'Leary was chairman of the Larkin Amnesty Committee which sought a pardon for Jim Larkin from the Governor.
 In 1920, O'Leary ran for Congress in New York's 18th congressional district, challenging incumbent Democrat John F. Carew.
 Running as a Farmer–Laborite, O'Leary campaigned on the release of all political prisoners, opposition to the League of Nations, U.S. recognition of the revolutionary governments in Ireland and Russia, and public ownership of mines.
 Although early returns from the New-York Tribune showed O'Leary in the lead, he ultimately came in third place with just over 25% of the vote.

 Later in life, O'Leary campaigned for the release of Tom Mooney.
 In 1933, he was appointed to the Triborough Bridge Authority by mayor John P. O'Brien.